requirejs/example-libglobal/README.md

 This is an example of building a JavaScript library with AMD modules and using requirejs while in dev, but then building a file for distribution that does not require an AMD loader.
-The built file will work either with browser globals or in an AMD loader.
+The built file will work either with browser globals or with an AMD loader.

 The library also depends on two other libraries:

-* jQuery, which does register as an AMD library
+* jQuery, which registers as an AMD library.
 * underscore, which does not register as an AMD library.
 So the [requirejs shim config](http://requirejs.org/docs/api.html#config-shim) is used when loading underscore in an AMD setting.